-(MRI is usually the preferred study- CT may be needed to further characterize solitary indeterminate lesions seen on MRI)35
+(MRI is usually the preferred study- CT may be needed to further characterize solitary indeterminate lesions seen on MRI)

-• Primary tumor
+Primary tumor

-- Initial staging or re-staging of a known primary spinal tumor39 - o Initial staging primary spinal tumor36 - Follow-up of known primary cancer of patient undergoing active treatment within the past year or as per surveillance imaging guidance for that cancer - Known spinal tumor with new signs or symptoms (e.g., new or increasing nontraumatic pain, physical, laboratory, and/or imaging findings) - With an associated new focal neurologic deficit as above32 o as above29
+- o Initial staging primary spinal tumor - Follow-up of known primary cancer of patient undergoing active treatment within the past year or as per surveillance imaging guidance for that cancer - Known spinal tumor with new signs or symptoms (e.g., new or increasing nontraumatic pain, physical, laboratory, and/or imaging findings) - With an associated new focal neurologic deficit as above

+Metastatic tumor

-- Metastatic tumor - With evidence of metastasis on bone scan needing further clarification OR inconclusive findings on a prior imaging exam - With an associated new focal neurologic deficit3229 - Known malignancy with new signs or symptoms (e.g., new or increasing nontraumatic pain, radiculopathy or neck pain that occurs at night and wakes the patient from sleep with known active cancer, physical, laboratory, and/or imaging findings) in a tumor that tends to metastasize to the spine^{40, 4137, 38}
+- With evidence of metastasis on bone scan needing further clarification OR inconclusive findings on a prior imaging exam - With an associated new focal neurologic deficit - Known malignancy with new signs or symptoms (e.g., new or increasing nontraumatic pain, radiculopathy or neck pain that occurs at night and wakes the patient from sleep with known active cancer, physical, laboratory, and/or imaging findings) in a tumor that tends to metastasize to the spine

-ForFurther evaluation of inconclusive/indeterminate findings on prior imaging (unless follow up is otherwise specified within the guideline):
+Further evaluation of indeterminate findings on prior imaging (unless follow up is otherwise specified within the guideline):

 - For initial evaluation of an inconclusive finding on a prior imaging report that requires further clarification.
-When MRI cannot be performed, is contraindicated, or CT is preferred to characterize the finding. - One follow-up exam of a prior indeterminate MR/CT finding to ensure no suspicious interval change has occurred in prior imaging finding...(No further surveillance unless specified as highly suspicious or change was found on last follow-up exam...)
-(When MRI cannot be performed-or, is contraindicated, or CT is preferred to characterize the finding44.)
+When MRI cannot be performed, is contraindicated, or CT is preferred to characterize the finding. - One follow-up exam of a prior indeterminate MR/CT finding to ensure no suspicious interval change has occurred.
+(No further surveillance unless specified as highly suspicious or change was found on last follow-up exam.)
+(When MRI cannot be performed, is contraindicated, or CT is preferred to characterize the finding.)